t2k/backbone.marionette-RequireJS/readme.markdown

 a Marionette app.
 I've tried to factor components to a **Model, View, Controller** older structure.  **AppRouters** are a little ambiguous and I've incorporated them into the Controllersfolder.

 I have to say, it might be better to place all JS into one folder and prepend the MVC attrib to the file name.  ie **js\Model.book.js, js\View.book.js vs js\Models\book.js, js\Views\book.js**
-This way when loading files in your IDE you will have unique file names.
-Just a thought to consider as your modular apps grow larger
+This way when loading files in your IDE you will have unique file names in your editor's buffer.
+Just a thought to consider as your modular apps grow large.

-In this repo I highlighting how to setup Backbone.Marionette using RequireJS / Asyncronous Module Definition (AMD) and refactored a number of things from the original project to create a more modular MVC with templated views using **underscore**  with **Mustache {{}}** style templating.

 See the [indexAMD.html](https://github.com/t2k/backbone.marionette-RequireJS/blob/master/indexAMD.html) for RequireJS startup main.js